zachgordon25/gitmd/README.md

 \* `pull` can also mean a request for someone to pull in your code - on github you may see something called `pull requests`

-When you use bash you are talking to your computer.
+When you use bash (terminal shell) you are talking to your computer.
 There is a structure to the commands you tell it.

 A git command has a minimum of 1 argument.